Location – Managua Nicaragua

 Our support – In 2020 the LATA Foundation sponsored XOW’s first ‘Bootcamp for XtraOrdinary Entrepreneurs’ which enabled 30 low-income women entrepreneurs from Managua to participate in the course and gave them the practical training required to grow their businesses and make them sustainable.
 We also provided emergency funding related to the COVID-19 pandemic, providing 25 families with cleaning kits and extra psycho-social and business support to help mitigate the economic impact of the crisis on their businesses and homes

-In 2021 the Lata Foundation will support XtraOrdinary Women with two new initiatives in Masaya and Bilwi:
+In 2021 the Lata Foundation supported XtraOrdinary Women with two new initiatives in Masaya and Bilwi: